Sunday, May 16, 2004

-Jane Smiley's latest fiction, "Good Faith," transports us back to a time where Americans are getting filthy rich and loving every penny of it.
-Set in the 1980s "Good Faith" captures a feeling of opportunity -- there was wealth to be had if you were quick enough and smart enough to get it.
+Jane Smiley's latest fiction, "Good Faith," transports us back to a time when Americans were getting filthy rich and loving every penny of it.
+Set in the 1980s, "Good Faith" captures a feeling of opportunity -- there was wealth to be had if you were quick enough and smart enough to get it.

 The book begins in the early '80s, and things are going fine for Joe Stratford.
 Middle-aged and recently divorced, Joe works hard as a real estate agent and is rewarded appropriately.
 Joe claims to have no desires; he has plenty of money and no wish for companionship.
 This "average Joe" is content with finding homes for his clients and feels satisfied when he makes a fair sale.

 He has his own family, consisting of two ultra-Catholic parents, and the Baldwins, a surrogate family that treats him as one of their own.

 Joe's complacency begins to unravel when he meets a man named Marcus Burns.
 Marcus, a former IRS officer, wants Joe to undertake a massive development project with him.
 The multimillion dollar scheme includes buying a large chunk of land and turning it into a golf course with luxury homes.
 Marcus' opus requires all of Joe's time and much of his money, but his new friend is so charming that Joe barely hesitates.

 Joe abandons his old job and throws himself into the new project.
 As the years pass, it becomes clear that things aren't going exactly as planned, but Marcus' charisma and confidence always seem to pacify Joe.
 Eventually things come to a head in a somewhat predictable but still astonishing ending.